Ouphix/synchro-psychotherapies/steps2.md

 This figure summarize the databases we collected (dark blue), differents steps that were done (blue and light blue) and some suggestions (yellow) that could enable to extract social signal from psychotherapy videos.

-##### Verbal signal extraction
+##### Verbal signal extraction to compute verbal synchrony

 We began to extract social signal from videos with annotations made with the Elan software.
 The idea was to annotate the speaking of each participants.
-This waveform helped to identify the zones of speaking vs no speaking.
+This waveform helped to identify the zones of speaking vs no speaking unfortunately couldn't help to identify the source of the sound.

 Most often locutors were filmed so it helped to detect manually who spoke but it wasn't always the case.
 Quite often, participant speech overlap that made the process quite difficult.
 There was some short onomatopoeia that were sometimes quite arbitrary to annotate or not.
 The end of the sentence was not always obvious with long vowels with not precise end especially during the overlap of speeches.
 It was made from the video and the waveform extracted from the video in an audio file.